 While PCT expects the price of its UPRP to continue to command a premium over the price of virgin resin and generally not be subject to fluctuations in the price of virgin PP, there is no guarantee of this result.
-Certain of PCT's current offtake agreements contain pricing for PCT's products at both fixed prices and Index prices.
+Offtake agreements contain pricing for PCT's products at both fixed prices and Index prices.
 PCT is using Information Handling Services provided by IHS Market Ltd ("IHS") as it relates to the monthly market movement price mechanism index known as "Global Plastics & Polymers Report, Month-End: Polypropylene (PP)" and "Homopolymer (GP Inj.
 Mldg.)," with the price description terms of "Contract-market; HC Bulk, Delivered; Ex-Discounts, rebates" (delivered via railcar), based on the lower value listed in "Cts/Lb."
-Over the last year the index has been as high as \$1.51 in August 2021 and as low as \$0.67 in October 2020.
+Over the last year the index has been as high as \$1.32 in February 2021 and as low as \$0.54 in April 2020.
 Should the modeled index price forecasted by IHS be materially lower than the IHS estimate, PCT's business, financial condition, results of operations and prospects may be materially adversely impacted.